storybookjs/react-native/MIGRATION.md

 ## From 3.4.x to 4.0

-* Keyboard shortcuts have been moved:
+### Keyboard shortcuts moved

   - Addon Panel to `Z`
   - Stories Panel to `X`
   - Show Search to `O`
   - Addon Panel right side to `G`

+### Removed addWithInfo

+`Addon-info`'s `addWithInfo` has been marked deprecated since 3.2.
+In 4.0 we've removed it completely.
+See the package [README](https://github.com/storybooks/storybook/blob/master/addons/info/README.md) for the proper usage.

 ## From version 3.3.x to 3.4.x